aftersomemath/aftersomemath.github.io/_pages/about.md

 My most significant project was being a leader of Pitt's <a href="http://www.aerialroboticscompetition.org">International Aerial Robotics Competition</a> team.
 The team was the top performer of Mission 7 at the American Venue two years in row.
 Both years, the team received the Best System Design award and in 2018, <a href="http://pittras.org/assets/misc/iarc-technical-paper-2018.pdf">Best Technical Paper</a>.

 I have completed many robotics projects and worked on or lead several successful project teams.
 Please check out my work on my <a href="projects/">Projects</a> page.
-Additionally, I have been an author of some substantial <a href="publications/">Technical Reports</a> related to these Projects.
+Additionally, I have been an author of some <a href="publications/">Technical Reports</a> related to these projects.